Frequently Asked Questions

 The "I" is not used in GPA calculations.
 The student's academic status is "Deferred" until the work is completed (must be within twelve weeks after the beginning of the next regular semester in which the student is enrolled unless the time is extended by the dean of the college in which the student is registered.).

 If the student does not complete the required work in the allotted time the grade will be recorded as an "F" or "U" as appropriate.
-After one calendar year has elapsed from the end of the term for which the mark of “I” is assigned, the “I” may not be removed and remains on the permanent record.

 Q: Where are grades sent?
 How can I get my grades?
 When will I be able to get my final grades?